Belitsoft > Application Modernization Services > Reduce Costs with Incremental Modernization

 Our app modernization engineers build and run integration pipelines to connect any applications and any data.
 Using API capabilities of modern integration platform as a service (iPaaS), we connect legacy applications with mobile, social, IoT, and big data sources outside the firewalls of the enterprise.

-Building Global Platform That Supports Local Customization
+03. Build a Global Platform with Local Customization

-03. Modernizing Critical User Journeys First
+04. Modernize Critical User Journeys First

 The risks associated with the modernization are easier to manage because the scope is limited to specific, well-defined areas of the application.